Rams’ Stafford throws for 4 TDs, outduels Brady and Bucs

 UP NEXT

-Buccaneers are at New England next Sunday night as Brady returns to Foxborough for one of the most eagerly anticipated matchups of the season.
+The Buccaneers are at New England next Sunday night as Brady returns to Foxborough, Massachusetts for one of the most eagerly anticipated matchups of the season.